...

 • Initial Approval Certificate

-Step 7: Pay Fees & Obtain Trade License
+Step 7: Pay Fees & Get Your Trade License

-Step 8: Apply for a Visa & Emirates ID
+Step 8: Apply for Visa & Emirates ID

 Cost Breakdown of Registering a Sole Proprietorship in Dubai